vplesko/OrbLang/docs/pages/16_move_semantics.md

 ```
 {: .code-error}

 This does not apply to non-ref values.
-They are about to be dropped anyway, instead of which their values may be assigned to a symbol.
+They are about to be dropped anyway, instead of which their values may be copied off elsewhere.

 ```
 fnc makeCtrl (str:String) Control {